Early Computing

 Index Page returner arrow Index Page To view the whole site please click on >> SITE MAP Next Page :Friendship Next Page book image

-The earliest computer is thought to have been made in BC 87 and was probably made in Rhodes, which specialised in automata.
-It calculated the postion of the planets and moon.
+The earliest computer, the Antikythera is thought to have been made in 87 BC and was probably made in Rhodes, which specialised in automata.
+It calculated the position of the planets and moon.
 It appears to have been made very portable, with instructions for other users.
 Shades of things to come !
+It is the earliest known example of an analog computer–a series of over 30 bronze gears interact to calculate the position of planets based on a user-input date.
+Astronomical clocks with the degree of technologically advanced construction and calculation power on par with the Antikythera Mechanism didn’t appear again in Europe until the 14th century.

 Earliest computer